 BIDMC Academy of Medical Educators The BIDMC Academy of Medical Educators is an important forum for residents interested in medical education.
 Open to senior residents at or above the PGY-3 level, Academy membership provides the opportunity to participate in professional development seminars, engage in collaborative projects, and take advantage of educational services for the advancement of innovation and science in medical education.
 Academy offerings include workshops on the flipped classroom, navigating educational change, and providing feedback to the difficult learner.
 Mount Desert Island Biological Laboratory: Comparative Physiology Mount Desert Island Biological Laboratory (MDIBL) is a non-profit marine biology lab in Maine where permanent and visiting scientists and students study marine and non-marine organisms to learn about the basic biology of life.
 Five PGY-2 residents are selected each year to receive a scholarship to attend a weeklong course in comparative clinically focused physiology, which covers topics including cardiac augmentation, water balance, chloride secretion, biliary function, vascular tone, and hematology.
 The course also allows time for exploring the Maine coastline, including nearby Acadia National Park.

-Committee on Social Responsibility The Department of Surgery's Committee on Social Responsibility, comprising faculty, trainees, and staff, focuses on several important areas of social responsibility: hunger, homelessness, human trafficking, health equality, childhood education, and medical missions.
-During orientation, incoming interns have an opportunity to volunteer at the Greater Boston Food Bank.
-Other volunteer opportunities are available throughout surgery residency.
 Anatomical Basis of General Surgery This course, taught by Harvard Medical School's Director of Clinical Applications of Anatomy Course in conjunction with BIDMC surgical faculty, provides PGY-3 residents with a solid foundation in the anatomical basis of all aspects of general surgery.
 Through 10 sequential cadaver laboratories, each focusing on a different aspect of anatomy, residents will acquire the in-depth anatomical knowledge, techniques of exposure, and skills required of a general surgeon.
 Harvard Program in Global Surgery and Social Change The mission of the Harvard Program in Global Surgery and Social Change (PGSSC) is to achieve excellence and equity in global surgical and anesthesia care through leadership and innovation in education, training, research, clinical care, and advocacy.
-Projects undertaken by the PGSSC consist of sustainable efforts to improve delivery of quality surgery and anesthesia in low- and middle-income countries in the Americas.
-Africa, and the Caribbean.
-Through the Paul Farmer Global Surgery Research Fellowship, surgical residents are able to obtain the medical and non-medical skills they need to improve the health of some of the world's most impoverished people.
-Interested fellows may incorporate a Master's of Public Health degree during their fellowship.
+Projects undertaken by the PGSSC consist of sustainable efforts to improve delivery of quality surgery and anesthesia in low- and middle-income countries in the Americas, Africa, and the Caribbean.
+Through the Paul Farmer Global Surgery Research Fellowship, surgical residents are able to obtain the medical and nonmedical skills they need to improve the health of some of the world's most impoverished people.
+Interested fellows may incorporate a Masters of Public Health degree during their fellowship.
+John G. Meara, MD, DMD, MBA, is the Director of the Harvard PGSSC within the Department of Global Health and Social Medicine at Harvard Medical School and Chief of Plastic and Oral Surgery at Boston Children's Hospital.